ysoh286/honours-project-2017/detailed-notes.md

 - Fast, efficient
 - low-level

-DISADVANTAGES webGL:
+DISADVANTAGES of webGL:
 - A pain to learn(a steep learning curve for those starting out?), maybe complex to implement (but rather, to save time: developers could use other javascript libraries that are built upon webGL)
 - raster, not vector
-- The main disadvantage appears to be a cost to the developer (takes too long?), but there are ways to combat this by using JavaScript libraries that are built upon webGl (such as three.js, stack.gl, ...) but make it easier to code up.
+- The main disadvantage appears to be a cost to the developer (takes too long?), but there are ways to combat this by using JavaScript libraries that are built upon webGl (such as three.js, stack.gl, ...) but make it easier to code.
+- Because everything's written in JavaScript, and nested in one single DOM element, you may not manipulate it easily on the page (it's like anything that should be driven in that canvas, should be written there.
+It's like its own separate world on the webpage?)

 Chris's idea taken from Mondrian:
 - There's a demo from rbokeh that manages to zoom into hexbins such that when it gets to a certain point it starts rendering as points [here](http://ryanhafen.com/blog/plot-lots-of-data) - scroll down to 'Javascript callback teaser'.
 However, it's developmental (but it means it's possible!)